-- Students are expected to have clean and neatly groomed hair. - Students will refrain from hairstyles that are distracting or draw undue attention.
+- Students are expected to have clean and neatly groomed hair. - Students may not have hairstyles and colors that are distracting or draw undue attention.
 Unnatural hair colors are not permitted. - The administration is the final authority as it pertains to the interpretation of acceptable hairstyles.